origo-map/origo-documentation/content/styles.md

 An icon style can be defined with the OpenLayers options for an [Icon](https://openlayers.org/en/latest/apidoc/ol.style.Icon.html).
 Size and src are required.

+Icon rotation can be set with `"rotation"`, either by using a fixed value or by specifying an attribute holding rotation values.
+In the latter case, the attribute name should be enclosed in double curly braces.
+Rotation values should always be in degrees.

 #### Icon example

 ```json